WaveGenAI/pipelines/README.md

 # Audio Pipelines for Creating a Music Dataset
 This repository provides a set of audio processing pipelines designed to facilitate the creation of a music dataset.
-The tools included allow for downloading audio files from URLs, transcribing audio into text, generating prompts, and splitting audio files into smaller chunks.
-Follow the setup instructions and use the provided commands to manage and preprocess your audio data effectively.
+The tools included help in downloading audio files, creating prompts, and splitting audio into manageable segments.

 ## Setup